chengze24/Classfication/README.md

 # Air Quality Classification using Machine Learning

 ## 📘 Overview
-This project implements and compares several machine learning classification models to predict **Air Quality** based on multiple environmental attributes.
+This project implements and compares several machine learning classification models to predict **Air Quality** based on multiple environmental attributes
 It demonstrates model evaluation using metrics such as **accuracy**, **precision**, **recall**, and **F1 scores** through **cross-validation**.

 ## 👤 Author